rokwire/content-building-block/README.md

 The documentation is placed here - https://api-dev.rokwire.illinois.edu/docs/

-Alternativelly the documentation is served by the service on the following url - https://api-dev.rokwire.illinois.edu/content/doc/ui/
+Alternatively the documentation is served by the service on the following url - https://api-dev.rokwire.illinois.edu/content/doc/ui/